43piRcubed/portfolio/DisasterResponsePipeline/README.md

 ## 4. Results

-Here is some data about the trainig dataset, which can also be seen on the main dashboard of the web app.
+Below, there is some information about the training dataset, which can also be seen on the main dashboard of the web app.

 **_Fig.
 7  -  Samples per category in Data Set_**